 Dr Kim Anderson

 Kim Anderson is a clinical epidemiologist at the UCT data centre.
 She has a clinical background in paediatic and adolescent HIV medicine.
-Her research areas of interest include health outcomes in perinatally-HIV-infected children and adolescents, morbidity in HIV-exposed uninfected children and prevention of mother-to-child transmission of HIV.
+Her research areas of interest include health outcomes in children and adolescents with perinatally-acquired HIV, morbidity in HIV-exposed uninfected children and prevention of vertical transmission of HIV.
+Kim chairs the Paediatric Working Group for the global IeDEA consortium.

 Statistical Researcher, UCT